baturayozcan/ansible-windows/README.md

 # How to Manage Windows Hosts using Ansible?
 This repository has playbooks to do some basic tasks to manage Windows hosts using Ansible.

-# How to install and configure Ansible on CentOS in order to manage Windows hosts remotely from a central machine.
+# How to install and configure Ansible on CentOS in order to manage Windows hosts remotely from a central machine?
 This documentation is about how to install and configure Ansible on CentOS in order to manage Windows hosts remotely from a central machine.